Rocket Broadcaster: Audio Encoder for Windows | Radio.co

 Go into Options>Preferences in the top window to make sure your settings are correct.
 Your sample rate should be around 44.1Khz (44100).
 Set your microphone or audio interface as the input device.

-Rocket Broadcaster Audio Settings
+Image shows a screenshot of the Rocket Broadcaster Audio Settings

 If you use any streaming services or applications to broadcast music from, in Preferences, under System Audio Capture, select System Default.
 This makes sure any music played is routed through Rocket Broadcaster.
 With this selected, make sure no other applications are playing other than what you want or the audio will be streamed.